-The truth is I began to look down on Black and minority theologians as “less than.”
-I did not recognize this as a form of racism or White supremacy until recently.
+The truth is I began to look down on Black and other theologians of color as “less than.”
+I did not recognize this as a form of racism or White Supremacy until recently.
 I have been trying to repent of these attitudes.
 I am striving to undo the hold that they have on me.
-I know this much for sure: the more I read of Black and minority voices, the more I feel cheated on all that I missed out on for my first 7+ years as a Christian.
+I know this much for sure: the more I read of Black and other voices of color, the more I feel cheated on all that I missed out on for my first 7+ years as a Christian.

-When I read the likes of Francis Grimké and Esau McCaulley; Frederick Douglass and Irwyn Ince; Howard Thurman, Martin Luther King Jr., and John Perksin; Sojourner Truth, Fannie Lou Hamer, Diane Nash, and Natasha S. Robinson; my faith is deepened and invigorated.
+When I read the likes of Francis Grimké and Esau McCaulley; Frederick Douglass and Irwyn Ince; Howard Thurman, Martin Luther King Jr., and John Perkins; James Cone and Willie James Jennings; Sojourner Truth, Fannie Lou Hamer, Diane Nash, and Natasha S. Robinson; my faith is deepened and invigorated.
 I’ve been so grateful to learn and grow from these pastors, theologians, and authors who have illuminated God’s Word for me in new ways because of their different cultural and social perspectives.

-I have learned that Black and minority churches are in no more danger of a social gospel than White evangelical churches are of a nationalistic and individualistic gospel.
+I have learned that the Black Church is in no more danger of a social gospel than White Evangelical churches are of a nationalistic and individualistic gospel.

-If evangelicalism saved the Church from the dangers of liberalism, the Black church tradition saved the Church from the snares of conservatism.
+If Evangelicalism saved the Church from the dangers of liberalism, the Black church tradition saved the Church from the snares of dead conservatism.

 So that’s it.
 Do the facts of my story make me a conscious racist motivated by the evils of White Supremacy?
 I don’t think so.
 Does it make me the inheritor of the evil cultural project and historic methodology of White Supremacy?
 Yes.
 This distinction is not hard to make.
 However, confessing it is painful.
 And doing something about all of this has been a challenge.
 But the Lord has blessed the work and the journey as he leads me higher up and higher in to a more thoughtful, loving life as his child.